matbesancon/hugo-site/content/publication/journal/bolusani-2023-mip/index.md

 ---
-title: A Bilevel Framework for Optimal Price-Setting of Time-and-Level-of-Use Tariffs
+title: The MIP Workshop 2023 Computational Competition on Reoptimization

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Suresh Bolusani
 - Mathieu Besançon
-- Miguel F. Anjos
+- Ambros Gleixner
+- Timo Berthold
+- Claudia D'Ambrosio
+- Gonzalo Muñoz
+- Joseph Paat
-- Luce Brotcorne
+- Dimitri Thomopulos
-- Juan A. Gomez-Herrera

 # Author notes (such as 'Equal Contribution')
 author_notes: []

-date: '2019-01-01'
+date: '2023-01-01'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-07-16T11:31:15.998945Z'
+publishDate: '2024-07-16T11:31:15.774026Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
 publication_types:
-- '1'
+- '2'

 # Publication name and optional abbreviated publication name.
-publication: ''
+publication: '*Mathematical Programming Computation*'
 publication_short: ''

 abstract: ''